DavidKipe/aut-mut-test-aut/README.md

 - Executable via Maven

 ## Developing status
-This application is in very developing state.
+This application is in a very developing state.
 I developed these tools only for the ultimate goal described above.